hikogui/hikogui/docs/how_to/how_to_use_widgets.md

 minimum and maximum size is determined by the constrain and layout algorithm of the widgets being displayed in the window.

-The `tt::gui_system::global()` function returns a reference to an global instance of the GUI system.
-The first call to `global()` initializes the GUI system and potentially other subsystems.
+The `tt::gui_system::make_unique()` function returns a `std::unique_ptr` to a new instance of a configured GUI system.
 From this point forward, any usage of the GUI system, its windows and their widgets must be done from the same thread, called the `gui_thread`.

-After creating at least one window you should call `tt::gui_system::loop()` on the global object.
+After creating at least one window you should call `tt::gui_system::loop()` on the gui_system object.
 This function will enter the system's GUI-loop, monitor keyboard & mouse events and render all the windows.
 Once all windows are closed the `loop()` function will return with a return code, which may be returned from the `main()` function.